 Oftentimes, I’ll grab a seat and enjoy the views.

-As you walk to my front door, you’ll be greeted by gorgeous perennial blooms in the front walkway garden.
+As you walk to my front door, you’ll be greeted by gorgeous perennial and annual flowers in the front walkway garden.

 This garden has been a labor of love since adding to our small 3 bedroom ranch home 15 years ago.

-And I love to sit on the front porch and enjoy the hard work that I put into this garden.
+And I love to sit on the front porch and enjoy the hard work that I put into my cottage garden.

 But that’s enough of the front gardens.